Torbraw/Dbot-Website/index.md

 ### Players
 The player has 2 statistics: attack and health.
 You start your journey with 20 attack and 100 health.
 Attack is used for attacking monster.
-Health is not used at the moment.
+Health is used for the pvp.

 ### Items
 How to get items: